 At the hotel

 Library of books and DVDs, pool, snooker and billiards, mountain bikes and wellies for guests, walking and running trails, valet parking, helipad, free WiFi throughout.
 The Herb House Spa has an indoor pool.
-In rooms: flatscreen TV, CD/DVD player, preloaded iPod, free bottled water and Bamford bath products.
+In rooms: flatscreen TV, Roberts radio, reusable water bottle and Bamford bath products.

 Our favourite rooms

-For honeymoon‑perfect privacy, go for Pavilion 1 – it’s separate from the main house and has a dramatic black vaulted ceiling, four‑poster bed and a roll‑top bath in an alcove overlooking the green pastures outside.
+For honeymoon‑perfect privacy, pick the Pavilion Forest Lodge – it’s separate from the main house and has a four‑poster bed, a private terrace overlooking the countryside and a roll‑top bath in the bay window.
 The bedrooms in the main house are also high on romance, thanks mainly to the elegant Italian marble bathrooms in soft grey and white – Rooms 1 and 2 have bath tubs beneath wide sash windows, and Room 11 has double sinks and an enormous bathroom.
 If you like a quirky attic abode, plump for an Eaves room.

-The heated indoor swimming pool is family-friendly and has specific children’s swim (read: splashy) hours: from 8:30am to 10am Monday to Friday and from 8:30am to 11am on weekends and Bank Holidays.
+The heated indoor swimming pool is family friendly and has specific children’s swim hours: from 8:30am to 10am Monday to Friday and from 8:30am to 11am on weekends and Bank Holidays.
 There’s also a hydrotherapy pool and an outdoor hot pool connected to the spa.